decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 Keep in mind that some events in a Decentraland scene, like the `positionChanged` event, have attributes that are of type _Vector3Component_.
 If you wish to use methods from _Vector3_ on this information, you must first change its type.

 <!---

-## Import other libraries

-We recommend only importing the elements from Babylonjs that you need for your scene, as the entire library is quite large.

-You can import javascript libraries to enable you to perform mathematical operations that the SDK doesn’t cover.
-For example, for vector operations, you can import

-  babylon's library. only

 ## Accessing variables globally